THE MONTH OF JANUARY’S ETERNAL CASTIGATION

 LOOKING AHEAD TO FEBRUARY

 Whatever your thoughts on this, at the end of January, we mercifully jump into February.
 And with this new month, we still have old limits: aperitif at your favorite (or any!) bar remains a mirage.
-Despite the easing of restrictions related to the Covid-19 epidemic, and keeping in mind that from February 1st, almost all of Italy is in the yellow zone, bars close at 6 pm.

 Which brings us to this solution - for every dilemma, we find a solution.
 When I became a mom in 2018, I thankfully was eased with a soft landing from mundane rituals to a rigid routine whereby a night out required loads of lead time, and the synchronization of at least three people's agendas.
 Thanks to this necessity, I discovered the virtues of the Home Bar.